 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
 No. (From MCS Pre- Submission Draft) Modification MM147 New paragraph.
 Add paragraph after 16.20: The New Forest National Park lies adjacent to Dorset.
 National Parks have the highest level of protection in relation to landscape and scenic beauty.
 This places a duty on all relevant authorities to have regard to the two statutory purposes of National Parks in making decisions which could impact on them.
 The two Park purposes are: to conserve and enhance the natural beauty, wildlife and cultural heritage of the National Park; and to promote opportunities for public understanding and enjoyment of the special qualities of the National Park.
-MM148 190 16.25 Amend paragraph: The Plan area comprises a rich source of biodiversity and geodiversity, with 22 internationally protected nature conservation sites (SAC, SPA and Ramsar), the Dorset and East Devon Coast World Heritage Site, 141 Sites of Special Scientific Interest (SSSIs), some 63 Local Geological Sites [Footnote: Formerly known as Regionally Important Geological and Geomorphological Sites] and around 9 National Nature Reserves.
+MM148 190 16.25 Amend paragraph: The Plan area comprises a rich source of biodiversity and geodiversity, with 22 internationally protected nature conservation sites (SAC, SPA and Ramsar), the Dorset and East Devon Coast World Heritage Site, 141 Sites of Special Scientific Interest (SSSIs), some 63 Local Geological Sites IFootnote: Formerly known as Regionally Important Geological and Geomorphological Sites] and around 9 National Nature Reserves.
 Unless effectively managed, minerals development could potentially result in adverse impacts on features of biodiversity and geological interest.
 The Mineral Planning Authority considers features of biodiversity and geological interest to comprise: Sites and species of European and international importance: a.
 Special Areas of Conservation (SACs) b.
 Special Protection Areas (SPAs) c.
 Ramsar sites d.
 European Protected Species e.
 Dorset and East Devon Coast World Heritage Site Sites to be given the same protection as European sites, for the purposes of Policy DM5: f.
 Possible SACs g.
 Potential SPAs h.
 Proposed Ramsar sites i.
 Candidate SACs and areas which would meet the criteria needed to justify designation as an SPA j.
-Sites and species of national importance: k.
-Sites of Special Scientific Interest Sites and species of national importance: k.
-Sites of Special Scientific Interest I. Habitats and Species of Principal Importance This term is derived from the Natural Environment and Rural Communities (NERC) Act.
+Sites identified, or required, as compensatory measures for adverse effects on European sites or those listed in f-j Sites and species of national importance: k.
+Sites of Special Scientific Interest l.
+Habitats and Species of Principal Importance This term is derived from the Natural Environment and Rural Communities (NERC) Act.
 Section 41 (S41) of the Act requires the Secretary of State to publish a list of habitats and living organisms which are of principal importance for the conservation of biodiversity in England.
 The list has been drawn up in consultation with Natural England, as required by the Act.
 The S41 list is used to guide decision-makers such as public bodies,